CTSRD-CHERI/TestRIG/README.md

 $ utils/scripts/runTestRIG.py -a sail -b spike -r rv64ixcheri
 ```

-### CHERI 32-bit: Sail vs ibex
+### CHERI 32-bit: Sail vs Ibex
-Executing the following commands will compare Sail and ibex with the 32-bit version of the RISC-V instruction set and CHERI extensions enabled, assuming that you've initialized the sumblodules and have installed all the dependencies described above.
+Executing the following commands will compare Sail and Ibex with the 32-bit version of the RISC-V instruction set and CHERI extensions enabled, assuming that you've initialized the sumblodules and have installed all the dependencies described above.
 ```sh
 $ make
 $ make sail-rv32-cheri